Meet Our DoctorElsa de Menezes Fernandes

 Some of the causes may include:

 Damaged fallopian tubes: Fallopian tubes carry the eggs from the ovaries to the uterus.
 Any damage to them can affect the fertilization of the egg by the sperm.
-Pelvic surgeries and infections can cause formation of scar tissue that can damage your fallopian tubes.
+Pelvic surgeries and infections can cause the formation of scar tissue that can damage your fallopian tubes.

-Abnormalities of the cervix and uterus: Abnormal mucus production in the cervix, problems with the cervical opening, abnormal shape and presence of benign growths in the uterus can all contribute to infertility.
+Abnormalities of the cervix and uterus: Abnormal mucus production in the cervix, problems with the cervical opening, abnormal shape, and presence of benign growths in the uterus can all contribute to infertility.